 We understand that your health information is personal and we are committed to protecting your privacy.
 In addition, we are required by law to maintain the privacy of your Protected Health Information, to provide you with this Notice of our legal duties and privacy practices with respect to your Protected Health Information, and to notify you in the event of a breach of your unsecured Protected Health Information.
 When we use or disclose your Protected Health Information, we are required to abide by the terms of this Notice (or other notice in effect at the time of the use or disclosure).

-Payment.
-We may use and disclose your Protected Health Information to obtain payment for health care services that we provide to you--for example, disclosures to claim and obtain payment from Medicare, Medicaid, your health insurer, HMO, or other company or program that arranges or pays the cost of your health care (“Your Payor”) to verify that Your Payor will pay for the health care.
+B. Payment.
+We may use and disclose your Protected Health Information to obtain payment for health care services that we provide to you, for example disclosures to claim and obtain payment from Medicare, Medicaid, your health insurer, HMO, or other company or program that arranges or pays the cost of your health care (“Your Payor”) to verify that Your Payor will pay for the health care.
 We may also disclose Protected Health Information to your other health care providers when such Protected Health Information is required for them to receive payment for services they render to you.

-Health Care Operations.
+C. Health Care Operations.
 We may use and disclose your Protected Health Information for our health care operations, which include internal administration and planning and various activities that improve the quality and cost effectiveness of the care that we deliver to you.
-For example, we may use Protected Health Information to evaluate the quality and competence of our physicians and other health care professionals.
-We may disclose Protected Health Information to our Risk Manager in order to resolve any complaints you may have and ensure that you our satisfied with our services.
+For example, we may use Protected Health Information to evaluate the quality and competence of our physicians and other healthcare professionals.
+We may disclose Protected Health Information to our Risk Manager in order to resolve any complaints you may have and ensure that you are satisfied with our services.

-As Required by Law.
-We may use and disclose your Protected Health Information when required to do so by any applicable federal, state or local law.
+E. As Required By Law.
+We may use and disclose your Protected Health Information when required to do so by any applicable federal, state and local law.

-Victims of Abuse, Neglect or Domestic Violence.
-We may disclose your Protected Health Information if we reasonably believe you are a victim of abuse, neglect or domestic violence to a government authority authorized by law to receive reports of such abuse, neglect, or domestic violence.
+G. Victims of Abuse, Neglect or Domestic Violence.
+We may disclose your Protected Health Information if we reasonably believe you are a victim of abuse, neglect or domestic violence to a government authority authorized by law to receive reports of such abuse, neglect or domestic violence.

-Health Oversight Activities.
-We may disclose your Protected Health Information to an agency that oversees the health care system and is charged with responsibility for ensuring compliance with the rules of government health programs such as Medicare or Medicaid.
+H. Health Oversight Activities.
+We may disclose your Protected Health Information to an agency that oversees the healthcare system and is charged with responsibility for ensuring compliance with the rules of government health programs such as Medicare or Medicaid.

-Health or Safety.
-We may use or disclose your Protected Health Information to prevent or lessen a serious and imminent threat to a person’s or the public’s health or safety.
+M. Health or Safety.
+We may use your Protected Health Information to prevent or lessen a serious and imminent threat to a person’s or the public’s health or safety.

-Specialized Government Functions.
-We may use and disclose your Protected Health Information to units of the government with special functions, such as the U.S. military or the U.S. Department of State under certain circumstances.
+N. Specialized Government Facilities.
+We may use and disclose your Protected Health Information to units of the government with special functions, such as the US Military or the US Department of State under certain circumstances.

-Workers’ Compensation.
-We may disclose your Protected Health Information as authorized by and to the extent necessary to comply with state law relating to workers’ compensation or other similar programs.
+O. Workers’ Compensation.
+We may disclose your Protected Health Information as authorized by and to the extent necessary to comply with the state law relating to workers’ compensation or other similar programs.

 IV.
 Uses and Disclosures Requiring Your Written Authorization